Azure/connected-vehicle-samples/analytics/notebooks/readme.md

 In the ["Advanced" tab](https://docs.microsoft.com/en-us/azure/storage/blobs/create-data-lake-storage-account#enable-the-hierarchical-namespace), look for the "Data Lake Storage Gen2" section.
 Check the box for "Enable hierarchical namespace".

 Select "Review + Create".
 Select "Create".
-This may take a few minutes.

 Once the storage account has been successfully created, either select "Go to resource", or find the storage account in your resource group.